simplajs/simpla-admin/README.md

 ## Login prompts

-If you're not authenticated when trying to enter edit mode, simpla-admin will prompt you to login with the [`<simpla-login>`](https://www.webcomponents.org/element/SimplaElements/simpla-login) element.
-Exiting the login modal without logging in exits edit mode.
+If you're not authenticated when trying to enter edit mode, simpla-admin will prompt you to login with [`<simpla-login>`](https://www.webcomponents.org/element/SimplaElements/simpla-login).
+Closing the login modal without logging in exits edit mode.

-The user will be prompted for login regardless of whether you enter edit mode via simpla-admin (by adding `#edit` to the URL) or programmatically with Simpla (ie: `Simpla.editable(true)`).
+The user will be prompted for login regardless of whether you enter edit mode via simpla-admin (`#edit`) or programmatically with Simpla (`Simpla.editable(true)`).

-You can disable login prompts with the `loginPrompt` property, and do your own authentication with the `Simpla.login()` method
+You can disable login prompts with the `loginPrompt` property, and authenticate manually with the `Simpla.login()` method

 ```js
 window.SimplaAdmin = window.SimplaAdmin || {};